cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Octet-String-to-Field-Element conversion according to {{SECG}}.

 For X25519 and X448, private keys are identical to their byte string representation, so little processing has to be done.
-The `SerializeSk()` function MUST clamp the private key before returning it, where _clamping_ refers to the bitwise operations performed on `k` in the `decodeScalar25519()` and `decodeScalar448()` functions defined in section 5 of {{?RFC7748}}.
+The `SerializePrivateKey()` function MUST clamp the private key before returning it, where _clamping_ refers to the bitwise operations performed on `k` in the `decodeScalar25519()` and `decodeScalar448()` functions defined in section 5 of {{?RFC7748}}.
 The